 We use currency hedging to mitigate currency risk.
 We will carry out currency hedging in line with the hedging style, benchmark and ranges set out in the table below for the applicable asset class.
-Currency hedging is generally implemented using derivatives, such as forward foreign exchange contracts and options.
+Currency hedging is generally implemented using derivatives such as forward foreign exchange contracts and options.

-Currency hedging is monitored each business day to ensure that it is in line with the fund's desired hedging level and within the fund's currency hedging ranges.
+Currency hedging is monitored each business day to check that it is in line with the fund's desired hedging level and within the fund's currency hedging ranges.

-Asset class Sub-class Sub-class Hedging style Range (%)

-Fixed interest New Zealand Not applicable Not applicable Not applicable

-assets International Passive 100 Targets 100

-Listed property Australasian Passive 100 Targets 100

-assets International Passive 100 Targets 100

-Australasian Active 50 0-100

-Equities - International Active 65 0-100
+Asset class Sub-class Hedging style Benchmark (%) Range (%) Fixed interest New Zealand Not applicable Not applicable Not applicable assets (all funds) International Passive 100 Targets 100 Listed property Australasian Passive 100 Targets 100 assets (all funds) International Passive 100 Targets 100 Equities (multi- asset-class funds Australasian Active 50 0-100 only) International Active 65 0-100 Equities (single- asset-class funds Australasian Active 0 0-100 only) International Active 0 0-100 Other (multi- asset-class funds only) Listed infrastructure Passive 100 Targets 100